 - 1. Navigate to Administration | Structure | License Details. - 2.
-See section Current License if there's no license there or if the license is expired, then you need to get an evaluation license or purchase a commercial license. - a.
+See section Current License if there's no license there or if the license is expired, then you need to get an evaluation license or purchase a commercial license. - 1.
 If Current License section says that you have Free License, then your JIRA must be qualifying for automatic free license and no further action is needed from you.
-See When Structure is Available for Free.
+See When Structure is Available for Free (see page 100).

-Getting an Evaluation License
+3.2.1 Getting an Evaluation License

-To get a free 30-day unlimited-users evaluation license, follow Get Evaluation License link on the structure license page, or open evaluation license request page directly.
-In latter case please enter your JIRA server ID to get a correct license.
+To get a free 30-day unlimited-users evaluation license, follow Get Evaluation License link on the structure license page, or open evaluation license request page (http://almworks.com/structure/evaluate.html) directly.
+In latter case please enter your JIRA Server ID to get a correct license.

-Getting a Commercial License
+3.2.2 Getting a Commercial License